barumau/panlingue/eng/darse.md

 ### Expressing time

-There are no verb conjugations in Pandunia.
+There are no verb conjugations in Panlingue.
 All verbs have only one form for all times.
 In a way they are similar to some English verbs, such as "to hit", which is the same in all tenses.

 **me darba le.**
 = I hit it.

-In Pandunia all verbs are like that!
+In Panlingue all verbs are like that!
 For example, **me yama pang** can mean both "I eat bread" and "I ate bread", but usually only one or the other meaning makes sense in the context of the discussion.
 For example when people talk about that morning's breakfast, the